IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 * Fetching Data from the LMSAdapter for the specific User
 * Authentication / Providing Access

+// Needs clarification
 In order to validate / compare credentials with already existing external systems, the LMS Adapter is invoked, which is another microservice, specifically designed to handle such functionality.

+In addition this service is also responsible for authorizing users through roles.
+All of this may be implemented via KeyCloak.

 ### **LMS Adapter**